Congratulations LENAPE34 Walkers!

 - 34-Mile Lenape Trail Takes Walkers From Millburn to Newark (Montclair Patch)

 - Marathon walkers make way through Verona, Cedar Grove (Verona-Cedar Grove Times)

 The LENAPE34: The Origins Walk, is still considered by many to be the toughest event of our entire calendar due to its terrain, amount of daylight, weather, and various areas it covers.

-We traversed a mind-boggling 4 reservations, 3 public utility access routes, 15 parks and over a dozen towns.
-It was a 34-mile trek through woods, neighborhoods, and urban settings in the tradition of modern-day explorers.
-The walk started in Millburn and ended in Newark for those that could make it all the way.
-For others, there was plenty to experience and enjoy in this challenging event.
+We traverse a mind-boggling 4 reservations, 3 public utility access routes, 15 parks and over a dozen towns.
+This walk is a 34-mile trek through woods, neighborhoods, and urban settings in the tradition of modern-day explorers.
+The walk starts in Millburn and ends in Newark for those that would try to make it all the way.
+For others, there are plenty of smaller sections to challenge and enjoy in this event.

 NOTE: Jay Leslie's GPS showed 5145 feet of cumulative ascent for the entire length last year.